rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 db.contacts.drop()
 ```

-If you need to drop an entire sub-database, while you are connected to the database you want to drop:
+If you need to drop an entire database, while you are connected to the database you want to drop:

 ```
 db.dropDatabase()
 ```

-### Remember to quit out of Mongo and Mongo Shell when you are done.
+### Exit and Return to the Command Prompt

-To quit out of the Mongo shell type `exit`
+To quit out of the Mongo shell type `exit` or `control c`

-To quit out of Mongo, press `control c`

 ### Bonus Configuration